yfree/amazon-product-request-php-class/README.md

 ### setConfigLocation($location)

-This will change the location (i.e. co.uk, fr, etc.).
-The member variable $LOCATIONS contains a list of valid values.
+This will change the location (e.g. co.uk, fr, etc.).
+The member variable **LOCATIONS** contains a list of valid values.
 The default value is 'com'.

 ### setConfigResponseFormat($format)